Leaf damage on houseplants

 Control: Tip the plant gently out of its pot and check the condition of the roots.
 If roots are brown, rotted and soft consider whether you need to increase or more likely reduce watering.
 Move plant to a cooler or shadier position as required.

 Brown tips or margins to the leaves may indicate over or more likely under-watering, which can be assessed by checking the roots.
 They may also be a sign of too dry an atmosphere, or poor ventilation in a greenhouse or conservatory.
 Over-watering often causes browning in the middle of the leaves.

 Control: Increase or decrease watering as necessary.
-If the atmosphere is too dry (i.e. excess humidity) mist plants regularly (at least three times a day) or, better, place on a tray of damp gravel, expanded clay granules (Hydroleca) or recycled lightweight aggregate (Hortag).
+If the atmosphere is too dry (i.e. low humidity) mist plants regularly (at least three times a day) or, better, place on a tray of damp gravel, expanded clay granules (Hydroleca) or recycled lightweight aggregate (Hortag).
+Add water, ensuring the level is always below the top of the gravel, clay granules or aggregate.
+As the water gradually evaporates it increases humidity around the plant.
 Also improve airflow.
 Choose plants that match the conditions.